-ASCO’s CancerLinQ® announced on May 29 that it launched a new platform for CancerLinQ Discovery®, its de-identified real-world cancer data product for researchers across the cancer community.
+ALEXANDRIA, Va. – ASCO’s CancerLinQ® announced today that it has launched a new platform for CancerLinQ Discovery®, its de-identified real-world cancer data product for researchers across the cancer community.
 The platform offers researchers an easy-to-use self-service offering of real-world cancer care data available for analysis, along with a streamlined data request process and a personalized Amazon Web Services (AWS) Workspace analytics environment.

 Through CancerLinQ Discovery, researchers can examine curated sets of aggregated, de-identified data on a variety of cancer types, drawn from one of the largest and most diverse data sets in oncology.
 With 1.5 million cancer patient records and growing, the CancerLinQ Discovery data set can be studied to uncover unseen patterns in patient characteristics and outcomes, with the goal of revealing opportunities to improve the quality of care.

 “CancerLinQ is driven by the vision of learning from every patient with cancer, not only the three percent who participate in clinical trials,” said CancerLinQ CEO Cory Wiegert.
 “With this new platform, we’re a big step closer to making that a reality.
 Using CancerLinQ Discovery, researchers can more easily access the collective experiences of patients and oncologists across the country, gaining from an unmatched pool of real-world information and potential insights.”